kushyzee/100-days-of-code/log.md

 **Thoughts**: I was sick for the past few days and i took a break from coding so i could recover.
 I recently completed the regular expression tutorial on freecodecamp and it is still a bit confusing but I will do more exercises to fully understand it

+### Day 75: October 1.
+2022

+**Today's progress**: Started the basic data structure of javascript in freecodecamp

+**Thoughts**: I started learning about javascript basic data stucture and i started with arrays, which is basically same thing as what i learned in C